MicrosoftDocs/well-architected/well-architected/operational-excellence/enable-automation.md

 When designing your workload to enable automation, consider the degree of control that you want to maintain versus the efficiency you can gain through automation.
 In some cases, your workload might not be mature enough to automate some functions or you might need a level of flexibility that automation limits.

-Also consider the skillset that your team brings to the table when designing your workload.
-If a high degree of automation will ultimately require tools that your team isn’t equipped to support, then you may need to use a less comprehensive design as an intermediate step.
+Also consider the skillset of your team when designing your workload.
+If a high degree of automation requires tools that your team isn’t equipped to support, then you may need to use a less comprehensive design as an intermediate step.

 ## Related links